Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Numerical Analysis

 \subsection{Sampling Strategies}

-As discussed in Section \ref{subsec:react}, the MIS reaction policy is designed to complement existing exploration–exploitation strategies.
-To demonstrate the effectiveness of the Mutual Information Surprise Reaction Policy (MISRP), we integrate it with three well-established sampling strategies.
-These are: the surprise-reactive (SR) sampling method proposed by \cite{ahmed2024toward} using either Shannon or Bayesian surprises, the subtractive clustering/entropy (SC/E) active learning strategy proposed by \cite{cebron2009active}, and the greedy search/query by committee (GS/QBC) active learning strategy used in \cite{islam2025dynamic}.
+As discussed in Section~\ref{subsec:react}, the MIS reaction policy (MISRP) is designed as a data-stream management mechanism that complements existing exploration-exploitation strategies.
+To evaluate its effectiveness, we conduct simulations using three well-established sampling strategies: the surprise-reactive (SR) sampling method proposed by \cite{ahmed2024toward}, implemented with either Shannon or Bayesian Surprises; the subtractive clustering/entropy (SC/E) active learning strategy introduced by \cite{cebron2009active}; and the greedy search/query-by-committee (GS/QBC) active learning strategy used in \cite{islam2025dynamic}.
+In addition, input-output data stream management has long been studied in the concept drift and anomaly detection literature.
+Accordingly, we compare MISRP against one of the most widely used cumulative drift detection metrics, the cumulative Shannon Surprise (CSS) defined in Eq.~\eqref{eq:CSS}.
+Following standard practices in concept drift detection, once CSS exceeds a predefined threshold ($\text{CSS}>2.3$), corresponding to the product likelihood falling below $0.1$, previously collected data are discarded.
+Note that we do not benchmark the cumulative Bayesian Surprise because unlike Shannon Surprise, the KL divergence nature of Bayesian Surprise makes its triggering threshold ill-defined, prohibiting the design of a reaction mechanism.

 \begin{enumerate} \item {\bf SR}: The surprise-reactive sampling method \cite{ahmed2024toward} switches between exploration and exploitation modes based on observed Shannon or Bayesian Surprise.
 By default, SR operates in an exploration mode guided by the widely used space-filling principle \cite{joseph2016space}, selecting new sampling locations via the min-max objective: